 Kingston—The IBM Years also examines IBM’s impact on the built environment of the city and surrounding towns—forty years of new houses, schools, other civic and religious buildings, as well as commercial structures like the shopping centers that came to dominate the region.

 This website is based on an exhibition that was mounted by the Friends of Historic Kingston in its gallery at Wall and Main Streets in Kingston from May to October 2014.
-The Kingston—The IBM Years website is produced by Southeastern NY Library Resources Council (SENYLRC), which coordinates the Hudson River Valley Heritage (HRVH) service.
+The Kingston—The IBM Years website is produced in conjunction with Southeastern NY Library Resources Council (SENYLRC).

 A group of oral histories featuring memories of the IBM years from a range of individuals are available by clicking on Oral History Interviews on the left.